16 Best Places For Expats To Live In South Korea in 2026

 Cons of Hongdae

-Since Hongdae is within Seoul, it will have the high cost of living and harsh winters.
+Since Hongdae is within Seoul, it will have a high cost of living and harsh winters.
 It’s also not the best location for couples or families.

 Incheon